Mike Netti: Gardner-Webb (second stint)

 Netti returned to GardnerWebb in 2010 and spent three seasons there.
 He served under thenhead coach Chris Holtmann, who was an assistant coach during Netti's first stint at GardnerWebb.

 East Carolina

 In 2013, he was hired by East Carolina to be an assistant coach in the staff of head coach Jeff Lebo.

 Ohio State

 After four seasons at East Carolina, Netti was hired as a special assistant at Ohio State, where he was reunited once again with Holtmann, who had become the head coach there.
 In this role, he helped create offensive game plans and worked with players off the court.
 When Ryan Pedon and Tony Skinn left Ohio State for other opportunities in 2022, Netti was promoted to assistant coach.

 Illinois State

 At the conclusion of the 2024-25 season, Netti was hired as an assistant coach at Illinois State University.

 Personal life

-Netti is married to his wife, Natalie (née Yelton).
-They have a son named Ryan.
+Netti is married, and has two children.